Kolyunya/aiotimer/readme.md

 ![](.assets/state-diagram.png)

-## Duration Factories
+## Configuring durations
-[`Duration Factories`](sources/aiotimer/duration/factory) are responsible for generating durations for [`Timers`](sources/aiotimer/timer.py).
+The first parameter of the timer constructor is a [`Duration Factory`](sources/aiotimer/duration/factory).
+It is responsible for generating durations for the timers.
+A timer may have one or more time intervals of arbitrary durations.

 There are many built-in duration factories that should cover the majority of common use cases.

 ```python
 from aiotimer.duration import *